 The aerosols can arise naturally from natural events and disasters such as volcanic ash, dust from sandstorm and convection reaction of water driven by solar radiation.
 They can also come artificially from man-made events such as polluted gases from combustion process [3] [4].
-Aerosols have their life cycles in the atmosphere.
 Section 3.2 gives more detail of the properties of aerosols.

 3.2.
 Aerosols Properties